 You choose the order, frequency, and targeted content of the message.
 Once the sequence is set up, the emails send automatically.

 The only challenge with email marketing automation is it often requires a little work and planning upfront.
-To help you get started, we’ve compiled a list of four automated email ideas you can incorporate into your email marketing strategy that will help grow your business.
+To help you get started, we’ve compiled a list of seven automated email ideas you can incorporate into your email marketing strategy that will help grow your business.

 1. Automated Welcome Emails